Staff

 Administrative Coordinator

-Jewel has also been able to gain experience in the fields of substance abuse counseling with youth as well as ABA Therapy.
 Jewel has a strong passion for youth development and is fulfilled in any position that offers this mission and values in their work.

 Contact Jewel at jewelfrost@beyonddifferences.org